Selection and the Distribution of Female Hourly Wages in the U.S: Econometric analysis

 \subsection{Counterfactual distributions}

-We consider linear functionals of global objects of interest, including counterfactual DFs, constructed by integrating local objects of interest with respect to different joint distributions of the conditioning variables and the control function.\footnote{ We use the term local object to refer to indicate it is conditional on a given value of $V.$} Counterfactual DFs enable the construction of wage decompositions and facilitate counterfactual analyses similar to those in DiNardo et al.\ (1996), \~{N}opo (2008), Fortin et al.\ (2011), and Chernozhukov et al.\ (2013).
-We focus on functionals for the selected population.
-To simplify notation, we use the superscript $s$ to denote conditioning on $H>0$.
-We also denote by $\mathbf{1}(A)$ the indicator function of the event $A$.
+We consider counterfactual CDFs constructed by integrating the LDSF with respect to different joint distributions of the conditioning variables and control function.\footnote{ Counterfactual means can be constructed similarly using the LASF in place of the LDSF; see Section \ref{ss:mr}.} Counterfactual CDFs enable the construction of wage decompositions and facilitate counterfactual analyses similar to those in DiNardo et al.\ (1996), \~{N}opo (2008), Fortin et al.\ (2011), and Chernozhukov et al.\ (2013).
+We focus on CDFs for the selected population.
+To simplify notation, the superscript $s$ denotes that we condition on $D=1$.
+The decompositions are based on the following representation of the CDF of the observed $Y$: \footnote{ \ We refer to FVV for details.}